 Performance – No issues at all with this machine.
 This machine passes a copious amount of heated air throughout its trays.
-Unfortunately, we don’t possess an instrument capable of measuring airflow in Cubic Feet per Minute (CFM).
+Unfortunately, we don’t possess an instrument capable of measuring airflow in cubic feet per minute (CFM).

-An air space left around each piece is critical for any dehydrator to properly function.
+Air space left around each piece is critical for any dehydrator to properly function.
 This machine performs very well.

-The garden master can dehydrate vegetables, fruits, and many types of meats that people often buy in bulk, on sale, or hunt themselves without breaking the bank to get it done.
+The Gardenmaster can dehydrate vegetables, fruits, and many types of meats that people often buy in bulk, on sale, or hunt themselves without breaking the bank to get it done.

 About Lynne Jaques

 Lynne is a stay-at-home mother of two boys.
 As a former US military officer and the spouse of an active duty US military member, Lynne enjoys traveling the world (although not the moving part!) and finding new cuisine and methods of preparing food.
 She also has the habit of using parenthesis way too much!

 1 thought on “Preserve Summer’s Freshness with the Nesco Gardenmaster FD-1040”

 Very good review of the Nesco FD-1040, I now understand how the dehydrator works and why I would want one for all of the extra food from my garden.
 I think I would want more than the 4 trays that come with the machine.